A Faith-Based Guide for Bipolar Disorder and Marriage

 Supporting a partner with bipolar disorder means offering empathy, stability, and reassurance during both manic and depressive phases.
 Instead of trying to “fix” their emotions, the spouse becomes a steady source of comfort who listens without judgment and encourages healthy routines.

-Gentle reminders for meals, rest, and quiet time help stabilize mood.
+Regular sleep, balanced meals, and quiet time help stabilise mood.

-“I’m with you.
+“I’m here with you.
 We’ll get through this together.”

 Family Support for Bipolar Disorder